Vision 2020 Appeal

-This guide is not a comprehensive guide to World War I. It is essentially a guide to finding records on Australian service personnel and their war activities.
-This includes medical personnel such as doctors and nurses, as well as non-combatants who enlisted in the army, for example journalists and photographers.
+This is a guide to finding records on Australian service personnel and their war activities.
+This includes medical personnel such as doctors and nurses.
+Non-combatants such as journalists and photographers also enlisted in the army, so army records are relevant to them too.
 This guide explains how to access these records online and in print sources.

 Most records relate to the army, because far more Australians served in the army (the Australian Imperial Force or AIF) than in the Navy or Australian Flying Corps.
 Australia during World War I had a small navy, which served under British command.
 There were no air battles before World War I, and the Australian Flying Corps was in its infancy.
 Hence the focus is on Australian soldiers, with some information on British sources, as the Australian forces were under British command during World War I.

 The National Archives of Australia holds the service records for all services, army, navy and flying corps.
 Each service record has been digitised, so you can read it online.
 Click on the headings in this guide for more detail.